Video and Model Details

 On 7 September 1970, a cornerstone laying ceremony was held with President Joseph Fielding Smith presiding and President N. Eldon Tanner of the First Presidency dedicating the cornerstone.
 Around 6,000 people were in attendance.

 A public open house for the Ogden Temple was held daily from 16 -30 December 1971 (except Sundays and Christmas Day).
 During the 12 days of the open house it was estimated that more than 150,000 people attended, an average of 12,500 per day.

-At the time of the Dedication of the Ogden Utah Temple it was the 14th Temple in the Church, the 10th in the United States, and the 5th in Utah.
+The Ogden Utah Temple was the 14th Temple in the Church, the 10th in the United States, and the 5th in Utah.
 At the time of its dedication, there were 2 other temples under construction and no temples undergoing remodel, The Provo Utah Temple and the Washington D.C.
 Temple.